 There are risks inherent in every business in every industry.
-Some of them are economy wide, affecting all companies in your industry.
+Some of them are economy wide, affecting all organizations in your industry.
 However, other risks are uniquely created by decisions companies make.
-The former are what we call Structural Risks while the latter are Variable Risks.
+The former are what we call structural risks while the latter are variable risks.
 And how you understand, analyze and manage each risk type can have a major impact on the success of your business.

 Structural risks are those that equate to the cost of doing business.
 How and when they occur is out of your control.
 That’s the bad news.
 The good news is that they affect your entire industry and possibly businesses in all industries.
-The health of the economy is a Structural risk.
-A strong economy drives consumer confidence, employment, buying power and sales for companies in your industry while a weak economy can create layoffs, margin pressure and even business closings.
+The health of the economy is a structural risk.
 Everyone is affected by the economy.
-The labor market is another example.
+A strong economy drives consumer confidence, employment, buying power and sales in your industry while a weak economy can create layoffs, margin pressure and even business closings.
+Everyone is also affected by the labor market.
 The availability of talent to fill positions at your company is the same challenge faced by your competitors.

 Structural risks are capable of being discerned by any competitor in your industry and many of them can be managed in the same way across any enterprise.
-When creating a risk profile for a company, we assess Structural risks first, looking at all four quadrants of our Risk Wheel to assess how best a company can allocate resources to minimize the impact these risks could have.
+When creating a risk profile for an organization, we assess structural risks first, looking at all four quadrants of our Risk Wheel to assess how best that organization can allocate resources to minimize the impact these risks could have.

-Variable risks are those that your company creates and are, for the most part, unique to your operation.
+Variable risks are those that your organization creates and are, for the most part, unique to your operation.
 Businesses create Variable risks all the time.
-For example, companies that choose to open facilities along the Gulf Coast in the United States create risks that are not faced by a company located inland or along the Pacific coast.
+For example, organizations that choose to open facilities along the Gulf Coast in the United States create risks that are not faced by organizations located inland or along the Pacific coast.
 While these locations may be ideal in many ways, they are also potentially in the path of hurricanes that could damage or destroy the site.
-If competitors don’t have locations there, then the variable risks created are unique to the companies that do.
-It creates costs to prepare for hurricanes and lessen their impact.
-Other companies won’t have to include those costs in their budgets.
-In another example, a company may choose to purchase a building because the cost is low; but the tradeoff is that the facility is located in a high-crime neighborhood, creating risks of theft, potential harm to employees/visitors and damage to brand reputation.
+If competitors don’t have locations there, then the variable risks created are unique to the organizations that do.
+It creates costs to prepare for hurricanes to lessen their impact.
+Other organizations won’t have to include those costs in their budgets.
+In another example, an organization may choose to purchase a building because the cost is low, but the tradeoff is that the facility is located in a high-crime neighborhood, creating risks of theft, potential harm to employees/visitors and damage to brand reputation.

-When making your next major business decision, it is critical that you consider both Structural and Variable risks so that you can budget risk management accordingly into your plans.
-A good place to start is with a risk assessment that can look at the impact the risk could have, the cost associated with risk mitigation, and what level of risk your company is willing to accept based on the benefit the decision will have to your company.
+When making your next major business decision, it is critical that you consider both structural and variable risks so that you can budget risk management accordingly into your plans.
+A good place to start is with a risk assessment that can look at the impact the risk could have, the cost associated with risk mitigation, and what level of risk your organization is willing to accept based on the benefit the decision will have to your company.